nhsx/digital-health-insights/index.md

 #### How do patients feel about remote appointments?

-Research from the Office for National Statistics found that 64% of people said they would be 'comfortable' or 'very comfortable' attending an online appointment with a health professional in August 2020.
+Research from the Office for National Statistics found that, in August 2020, 64% of people said they would be 'comfortable' or 'very comfortable' attending an online appointment with a health professional.
 However,  patients over 70 (53%) or with an underlying health condition* (57%) weren't as comfortable with online appointments.

 While most patients would be comfortable with an online appointment, 64% of UK patients still would prefer in-person consultations in the future.